 There were many small and large victories.
 This was the beginning of desegregation.
-There were civil rights bills, a tremendous expansion of the African-American middle class, the massive entry of women into the labor force, and the end of the war in Vietnam.
+There were civil rights bills, a tremendous expansion of the African-American middle class, the massive entry of women into the labor force; and the end of the war in Vietnam.
 Radical Black youth begin to talk to one another across borders of race and class.
-But over the 50 years since we've seen that the struggle for justice has many layers, some that we addressed in the 1960s and some that we did not.
+But over the 50 years we see that the struggle for justice has many layers, some that we addressed in the 1960s and some that we did not.

-We opposed the war in Vietnam but didn't--as MLK had argued we should--fight for a global system of peace and justice.
+We opposed the war in Vietnam but didn’t — as MLK had argued for — fight for a global system of peace and justice.

 We never dreamed that half a century later we’d still be fighting against police violence.
 Nor could we have imagined Detroit forced into bankruptcy.